falkr/ttm4175/pages/prep-iot-stm.md

 source: figures/statemachines/traffic-light-2.jpg
 ---

 Of course, the picture above is a simplification.
-Some trafic lights are switched off at night and just blink yellow.
+Some traffic lights are switched off at night and just blink yellow.
 The same happens as a default state in case there is an error in the controller.
 We can show this blinking with the two additional photos _blink-off_ and _blink-on_.
 The two arrows between them show how the blinking is created by two phases, one with the yellow light on and one with all lights off.
 We also show that blinking can be started from any of the other phases, because an error can always happen, and the lights may be switched off at any time.
 When we get out of the blinking sequence, we go towards the phase _red_ for safety.

 ---